oreillymedia/production-resources/illustrations/index.md

 ## Figure Sizing

-When creating your figures or taking screenshots, please remember there are page size limitations.
-For most of our books, your images need to fit into a 4.8 x 7 inch space.
+When taking screenshots, use the highest resolution possible.
+That said, it's important to remember that there are page size limitations.
+For most of our books, your images need to fit into a 4.8 x 7 inch space, so take that ratio into account when taking screenshots.
+Images will be forced into a vertical orientation, so really wide screenshots will be illegible at this size (or they will be rotated to a horizontal display on a vertical page, which isn't ideal).

+TL;DR: Take screenshots at the highest resolution possible—300 dpi is ideal and we don't print anything below 150dpi.

 ## Naming Your Files